 While the above argument presents the basis for my inclusion of textbooks in my model of the study of learner language, more evidence is required to substantiate this claim.
 Later in the description of some of my studies, the textbook corpus will be called upon to provide explanation of differences between IL and TL, substantiating my claim further.
 For the moment I will take the argument presented so far as sufficient evidence to warrant the inclusion of textbook material in my learner corpus exploitation model.
 My proposal, therefore, is that standard reference (e.g. BNC), textbook and learner corpora all have roles to play in its exploration of learner language.

 Figure 1 illustrates this point diagrammatically.

-Figure 1: Multiple comparison of L1, TL and IL corpora
+Figure 1.
+Multiple comparison of L1, TL and IL corpora

-"IL1 ...
-ILx" in 1 shows that the L2 learner texts may be divided into subcorpora according to the subjects' academic year.
-Studies based on such learner subcorpora can be referred to as IL-IL comparison.
+"IL1...
+IL_x" in Figure 1shows that the L2 learner texts may be divided into subcorpora according to the subjects' academic year.
+Let me call studies based on such learner subcorpora IL-IL comparison.
 IL-IL comparison can be of several different types, depending on the learner variables.
-For instance, if the independent variable is age or the academic year of the learners, with all other variables constant, one can make a comparison of different IL corpora from different age groups.
-In the ICLE, on the other hand, the age (or proficiency level) factor is held constant, and research using the ICLE centres on the IL characteristics of different L1 groups.
+For instance, if the independent variable (i.e. the variable that you manipulate) is age or the academic year of the learners, with all other variables constant, one can make a comparison of different IL corpora from different age groups.
+In ICLE7, on the other hand, the age (or proficiency level) factor is held constant, and research using ICLE centers around the IL characteristics of different L1 groups.
+Although there are some variations, I will call this type of comparison IL-IL comparison.